 1.5.1.
-Develop CAL FRAME: Forest Residuals Aggregation Market Enhancement entities, which will establish institutional arrangements that provide contracting services that improve forest biomass feedstock supply chains.
-New entities would enter into contracts with landowners (including in some cases NIFPs) and, in turn, enter into contracts with wood products businesses.
+Develop CAL FRAME: Forest Residuals Aggregation Market Enhancement entities (state conservancy or agency, Joint Powers of Authority, and Special Districts), which will establish institutional arrangements that provide contracting services that improve forest biomass feedstock supply chains.
+New entities would enter into contracts with landowners (including in some cases NIPFs) and, in turn, enter into contracts with wood products businesses.
 The entities would manage contract administration through project completion.
 Additionally, the entity would provide cost-effective consultants who provide environmental review under NEPA/CEQA and house a wood products business support center supported by the Joint Institute for Wood Products Innovation.

-Problem Statement: Wood products businesses are unable to obtain reliable, long-term supplies of woody biomass from forested lands in California due to limited USFS contracting approaches and undeveloped state and other landholder processes.
+Problem Statement: Wood products businesses are unable to obtain reliable, longterm supplies of woody biomass from forested lands in California due to limited USFS contracting approaches and undeveloped state and other landholder processes.
 This impedes the removal of biomass from forest restoration projects and is a barrier to wood products business development.